taocode/hugo-theme-windicss-starter/content/_index.md

 ---
 author: Mark Jones
 title: Hugo UnoCSS Starter
-date: 2021-05-15
+date: 2023-05-06
 description: Hugo Theme with Uno CSS CLI integration for lightning-fast builds.
 ---

-## 🌠UnoCSS⚡ Hugo Static Site💨
+## 🌠UnoCSS ⚡Hugo Static Site💨

 This is an upgrade from prior WindiCSS version (hence the project name).
 It was hybrid of [hugo-with-windicss](https://github.com/pontakornth/hugo-with-windicss) for WindiCSS CLI integration and [hugo-theme-tailwindcss-starter](https://github.com/dirkolbrich/hugo-theme-tailwindcss-starter) for theme layouts and basic header+navigation.

-### Successor to WindiCSS
+### UnoCSS: Apparent Heir and Successor to WindiCSS

 *[WindiCSS is dead](https://windicss.org/posts/sunsetting.html).
 Long live [UnoCSS](https://unocss.dev/)!*

 [UnoCSS](https://unocss.dev/) replaces [WindiCSS](https://windicss.org/) and brings its whole atomic CSS advantages including many options and it's even faster than WindiCSS.
-This is all excellent quite excellent and exciting but now some of my sites that use WindiCSS based on this starter are outdated.
+This is exciting and excellent but now some of my sites that use WindiCSS based on this starter are outdated.
 I found [@goldcoders huno project using hugo and uno](https://github.com/goldcoders/huno) helpful and you may find tips there or that it's a better starting point for your project.

 Thanks to @pontakornth, @dirkolbrich and @goldcoders for sharing their work!